saas786/disabler/readme.txt

 === Disabler ===
 Contributors: saas
 Tags: disable, options, features
-Requires at least: 4.9
+Requires at least: 6.0
-Tested up to: 4.9.5
+Tested up to: 6.4.3
-Requires at least PHP: 5.6
+Requires at least PHP: 8.0
-Stable tag: 3.0.3
+Stable tag: 4.0.0
 License: GPLv2 or later

-Instead of installing million plugins to turn off features you don't want, why not use just ONE plugin?
+Instead of installing a million plugins to disable features you don't want, why not use just ONE plugin?

 == Description ==

-I don't like certain things, like curly 'smart' quotes and self pings.
-Instead of installing six or seven plugins to do this, I thought I'd make one plugin to cover the usual suspects.
-Instead of just disabling everything, Disabler lets you pick and choose what settings you want turned off, in a dead simple UI.
+I don't like certain things, such as curly "smart" quotes and self-pings.
+Instead of installing six or seven plugins to handle this, I decided to create one plugin to address the common issues.
+Disabler allows you to select and deactivate specific settings rather than disabling everything, all through a straightforward UI.

-This plugin will let you disable/remove the following features:
+This plugin enables you to disable/remove the following features:

-**Front End Settings**
+**Back-End**

+* Self Ping
+* Autosaving of Posts etc.

+**Front-End**

 * Texturization (including Smart/Curly quotes, EM dash, EN dash, and ellipsis)
 * The automatic capitalization of the P in WordPress (WordPress 3.0+ only)
 * The `<p>` that is automatically inserted

-**Back End Settings**

-* Self Ping
-* Autosaving of posts
-* Post Revisions
+* Disable links to WordPress' internal 'shortlink' URLs for your posts.
+E.g., <link rel="shortlink" href="https://www.example.com/?p=1" />

+**Performance**

-* RSS Feeds
+* Disable emojis
+* Prevent unauthorized embedding and remove JavaScript requests related to WordPress embeds
+* Control heartbeat rate: Disable it completely, etc.
-* XML-RPC
+* Disable dashboard widgets

+**Revisions**

+* Disable revisions completely or selectively for each post type.

+**Feeds**

+WordPress outputs your content in various formats across different URLs, including feeds like RSS and Atom.
+It's advisable to disable unused formats for better control over your content distribution.

+* Redirect feeds (if disabled): Redirects feeds to prevent access.
+* Disable global feed: Removes URLs providing an overview of recent posts.
+* Disable global comment feeds: Removes URLs providing an overview of recent comments.
+* Disable post comments feeds: Removes URLs providing recent comments on each post.
+* Disable post authors feeds: Removes URLs providing recent posts by specific authors.
+* Disable post type feeds: Removes URLs providing recent posts for each post type.
+* Disable category feeds: Removes URLs providing recent posts for each category.
+* Disable tag feeds: Removes URLs providing recent posts for each tag.
+* Disable custom taxonomy feeds: Removes URLs providing recent posts for each custom taxonomy.
+* Disable search results feeds: Removes URLs providing search result information.
+* Disable Atom / RDF feeds: Removes URLs providing alternative formats of the above.

+**Rest API**

+The REST API in WordPress provides powerful functionality for interacting with your site's data.
+However, there may be cases where you want to restrict or disable access to this API for security or privacy reasons.

+* Disable REST API for visitors: Prevents access to the REST API endpoints for non-authenticated visitors.
+* Disable REST API links: Removes the link tag in the HTML header that points to the REST API endpoint.
+* Disable REST API RSD link: Removes the RSD (Really Simple Discovery) link tag that specifies the REST API endpoint.
+* Disable REST API link in HTTP headers: Removes the HTTP header link that specifies the REST API endpoint.

 **Privacy Settings**

 * Outputting WordPress version in your blog headers
 * Sending your blog URL to WordPress when checking for updates on core/theme/plugins

+**XML-RPC**

+* XML-RPC Control: Choose between completely disabling XML-RPC or selectively enabling it.
+* Whitelist IP Addresses: Option to whitelist additional IP addresses.
+* XML RPC Methods: Control which XML-RPC methods are allowed.
+* XML-RPC HTTP Headers: Ability to add or remove custom XML-RPC HTTP headers.
+* Remove RSD, WLW Manifest, Pingback Links: Option to remove these XML-RPC-related links from the website.

+**Updates**

+* Plugin Updates: Users can choose between manual or automatic updates, or disable updates entirely.
+* Theme Updates: Similar options as plugin updates.
+* Auto and Async Translations Updates: Options to enable auto updates, disable them, or keep the default setting.
+* WordPress Core Updates: Various options to manage updates, including disabling updates, allowing minor or major auto updates, or enabling updates for development installations.
+* Enable updates for VCS Installations: Users can choose to enable or disable updates for installations under version control systems.
+* Updates nags only for Admin: Hides WordPress core update notices for users without update capabilities.

+**Usage Tracking**

+* This setting enables anonymous usage data collection for the plugin, including WordPress information, installed plugins/themes, and server details.

-All options default to off, and get cleaned up on uninstall.
+All options default to off and are cleaned up upon uninstall.

 * [Plugin Site](https://wordpress.org/plugins/disabler/)

 ==Changelog==

+= 4.0.0 =
+* Revamped the code, now utilizes Composer autoloading and PHP Namespaces
+* Now compatible with WordPress v6.0+ and dropping pre WordPress v6.0 support
+* Added disable embeds control
+* Added disable heartbeat control(s)
+* Added disable dashboard widget(s) control
+* Enhanced disable revisions control(s)
+* Enhanced disable feeds control(s)
+* Added disable rest api control(s)
+* Enhanced disable xml-rpc control(s)
+* Added disable updates (core, theme, plugin and translation) control(s)

 = 3.0.3 =
 * Fixed various issues
 * Now compatible with WordPress v4.9+ and dropping pre WordPress v4.9 support
-* Opt in option, for collectin usage data
+* Opt in option, for collection usage data

 = 3.0.2 =
 * Some refactoring and fixes for Coding Standards